-Additionally, the testator must be of “sound mind.”
-This generally means that the testator must have the knowledge that he or she is making a will, the effect that the document will have, the nature of the property that it covers and the parties that stand to benefit from it.
+Additionally, the testator must be of “sound mind,” meaning that you have the knowledge that you are making a will.
+It also means that you understand the effect the document will have, the nature of the property it covers, and the parties that stand to benefit from it.
 The “sound mind” requirement is the basis of many will contests.

-The will must contain a provision declaring where the will was signed, the date it was signed and that it was signed in the presence of witnesses.
+The will must contain a provision declaring where the will was signed, the date it was signed, and that it was signed in the presence of witnesses.

 Another way to change a will is to make an amendment to it.
-The amendment is called a codicil, and it is often used to make a small change in the will, such as who will inherit a specific item.
+The amendment is called a codicil and is often used to make a small change in the will, such as who will inherit a specific item.
 Codicils must be prepared and executed in accordance with the same state laws that apply to wills.